 (iii) Naver Dictionary

 Naver Dictionary is an incredible tool for TOPIK guidance.
-It has many resources for grammar, vocabulary, pronunciation, and sentences.
+It provides numerous resources on grammar, vocabulary, pronunciation, and sentence construction.

 You can search for TOPIK-specific words and get definitions, synonyms, and antonyms in Korean and your native tongue.
-You will also get sample sentences with each word and save it for later use.
+You will also get sample sentences with each word and save them for later use.

 You can listen to native speakers’ audio to perfect your pronunciation.
 Navar Dictionary also has grammar references, reading, writing, and listening practice materials.